-Pharmacies are an integral part in implementing the Medicines Verification System.
+Pharmacies (covering hospital pharmacies and dispensaries) are gate keepers of the Medicines Verification System.
 Pharmacies are the last part of the supply chain before dispensing safe medicines to the patient.
-Hospital pharmacies and dispensaries, in turn, effectively safeguard the public health medicine distribution.
+They effectively safeguard the public health medicine distribution.

-Pharmacies verify the safety features on the medicine pack – the unique and tamper evidence – at the point of dispensing the medicine to the patient.
-The pharmacy may also verify the unique identifier earlier, e.g. at the point of receiving the medicines from the wholesaler.
-However, the unique identifier may not be decommissioned from the repository system before the pack is being dispensed.
+- They verify the safety features on the medicine pack by scanning the 2D code – the unique identifier and tamper evidence – at the point of dispensing the medicine to the patient.
+The pack may be verified at any point, but the unique identifier may not be decommissioned from the verification system before the pack is being dispensed

 The aim is that the unique identifier is always decommissioned from the repository system as close to the end user, the patient, as possible.
 Thus, the possibility of falsified medicines entering the legal supply chain can be minimized.

 EU legislation enables hospital pharmacies to decommission the unique identifier already at the point of the medicine arriving at the hospital pharmacy.
 Best practices regarding the time of decommissioning will depend largely on the hospital pharmacy’s stock management and the also the type of the medicine.

 Alerts or error messages may occur in the drug verification system.
 These may be due, for example, to possible cases of falsified medicines or incomplete/incorrect information on medicinal products.

 The cause of the alert must always be investigated before the pack is dispensed to the patient.

 If the investigations shows that it was a false alert and there is no other reason to suspect a falsification, the pack may be dispensed to the customer.